81st Academy Awards

-The 81st Academy Awards ceremony, presented by the Academy of Motion Picture Arts and Sciences (AMPAS), honored the best films of 2008 and took place on February 22, 2009, at the Kodak Theatre in Hollywood, Los Angeles beginning at 5:30 p.m.
+The 81st Academy Awards ceremony, presented by the Academy of Motion Picture Arts and Sciences (AMPAS), honored the best films of 2008 and took place on February 22, 2009, at the Kodak Theatre in Hollywood, Los Angeles, beginning at 5:30 p.m.
 PST / 8:30 p.m.
 EST. During the ceremony, the Academy of Motion Picture Arts and Sciences presented Academy Awards (commonly referred to as Oscars) in 24 categories.
 The ceremony was televised in the United States by ABC, and was produced by Bill Condon and Laurence Mark and directed by Roger Goodman.
 Hugh Jackman hosted the show for the first time.
 Two weeks earlier in a ceremony at the Beverly Wilshire Hotel in Beverly Hills, California held on February 7, the Academy Awards for Technical Achievement were presented by host Jessica Biel.

 Slumdog Millionaire won eight awards, including Best Picture.
 Other winners included The Curious Case of Benjamin Button with three awards, The Dark Knight and Milk with two, and Departures, The Duchess, La Maison en Petits Cubes, Man on Wire, The Reader, Smile Pinki, Toyland, Vicky Cristina Barcelona, and WALL-E with one.
 The telecast garnered almost 37 million viewers in the United States.

 Winners and nominees

 The nominees for the 81st Academy Awards were announced on January 22, 2009, at 5:38 p.m.
 PST (13:38 UTC) at the Samuel Goldwyn Theater in Beverly Hills, California, by Sid Ganis, president of the Academy, and the actor Forest Whitaker.
 The Curious Case of Benjamin Button received the most nominations with thirteen (the ninth film to garner that many nominations); Slumdog Millionaire came in second with ten.
+This would be the fifth year that all five best picture nominee were also nominated for best director, it would also be the last due to the academy extending the number of best picture nominees from five to ten for the following ceremonies.

 The winners were announced during the awards ceremony on February 22, 2009.
 Slumdog Millionaire was the eleventh film to win Best Picture without any acting nominations.
 Sean Penn became the ninth person to win Best Lead Actor twice.
 Best Supporting Actor winner Heath Ledger became the second performer to win a posthumous acting Oscar.
-The first actor to receive this distinction was Peter Finch who posthumously won Best Actor for Network two months after his death in January 1977.
-With its six nominations, WALL-E tied with 1991's Beauty and the Beast as the most nominated animated film in Oscar history.
+The first actor to receive this distinction was Peter Finch, who posthumously won Best Actor for Network two months after his death in January 1977.
+Coincidentally, both actors were the first native Australians to win Oscars in their respective categories.
+With its six nominations, WALL•E tied with 1991's Beauty and the Beast as the most nominated animated film in Oscar history.